PhilLockett/TrackSort/README.md

 # TrackSort
-'TrackSort' is a command-line utility for splitting 'tracks' across multiple 'sides'.
+`TrackSort` is a command-line utility for splitting 'tracks' across multiple 'sides'.

 **USE AT OWN RISK.**